-An overwhelming majority of women who have pursued elective breast surgery – breast enlargement, breast lift and breast reduction – have been extremely happy with the results and “would do it again in a minute”.
-They share with us not just the obvious effects on appearance and markedly improved comfort with breast reduction, but also the positive emotional and mental impact.
-It is no wonder that breast augmentation usually ranks as the number one plastic surgery procedure selected by women or that the only regret that women have after having undergone a breast reduction is “why did I wait so long to do this?”.
+The vast majority of women who have undergone elective breast surgery – breast enlargement, breast lift and breast reduction – have been very highly satisfied with the results and would definitely make the same decision again.
+They share with us not just the obvious effects on appearance and markedly improved comfort with breast reduction but also the positive emotional and mental impacts.
+It is no wonder that breast augmentation usually ranks as the number one plastic surgery procedure selected by women or that the only regret that women have after having undergone a breast reduction is that “knowing what I know now, I should have done this years ago!”

-As with any surgical procedure, many factors can affect the outcome – short and long term.
+As with any surgical procedure, there are many factors that can impact the outcome – both short and long term.
 These can be physician, patient, device and time related.
-Surgery that is performed in a suboptimal fashion or with incorrect aesthetic considerations will lead to inferior results and an unhappy patient.
-Patient related factors include unmet expectations and misconceptions, genetics, non-compliance, injury and health related issues.
-Implants, particularly silicone ones, are durable devices and can potentially last a long time but not necessarily forever.
-Accompanying time are changes which often are not for the better: the skin stretches, there can be significant weight gain (or rarely loss) with alteration of body proportions, implants break down or deflate, and our tastes evolve.
-For these and other reasons, there may be a need to consider another surgical procedure later in time.
+Inferiorly performed surgery or using flawed aesthetic considerations will lead to substandard results and an unhappy patient.
+Patient related factors include unmet expectations and misconceptions, genetics, non-compliance, health-related concerns and injury.
+Breast implants, particularly silicone ones, are durable devices and can potentially last a long time but not necessarily forever.
+With the passage of time are changes which usually are not for the better: stretching and thinning of the skin, significant weight gain (or rarely loss) with alteration of body proportions, implant rupture or deflation, and evolution of our tastes and goals.

-Some of the more common or significant reasons for electing to undergo breast revision surgery (secondary breast surgery) are outlined below:
+Some of the most common motivations for seeking breast revision surgery (secondary breast surgery) are:

 - Size of the Breasts